 While at first this chair seems easy to set up, it quickly becomes harder than it looks.
 The poles are extra long (3 segments instead of 2 on the back), making their set up an exercise to not jab yourself in the face or abdomen.
 Additionally, the pockets for the top two poles are nearly a foot deep!
 Though this chair comes with no assembly directions, our testers felt that it probably should, as there is a specific order in which this chair is best assembled.
 After many arduous attempts and muttered curses while setting this chair up, we finally found that the easiest way was to get one back pole started in its pocket, then start the other one and pull the seat down into place.
 After feeling triumphant that we figured that little trick out, we quickly realized that the front poles were equally as frustrating to get into their pockets, as the whole construction was so tight!
 When we finally got this chair together, we felt we needed to slump into it with a protein shake for our aching muscles.
 Overall, this set-up was among the most challenging of all the chairs we reviewed.

 Taking the Onepack apart again was easier than setting it up in the first place, but not without its challenges.
 More poles (remember, three segments instead of two!) make it more challenging to gather them all into a tight bundle for rolling.
 Also, the bulky and inflexible headrest makes rolling this chair up more difficult, and the end-product is significantly longer than its carrying case.
 While we never had a problem fitting that end-product into said case, it did require some stuffing and cramming of the sides, which subsequently made the bottom corners wrinkled and harder to fit on the poles the next time we set it up.
-This chair earned a a 5 out of 10 for ease of set-up.
+This was not one of our favorite chairs to set up.

 There are two features of this chair worth noting, both of which affect the overall comfort and use of the chair (the headrest and the feet discs).
 The headrest is immobile and unforgiving.
 Its utility was a matter of some contention between our testers - some felt it was a great addition to the high back, and others felt it was in the way and too hard to use.
 The disc feet noticeably helped this chair arrest itself in mid sand-sink, making it a much taller model, even on soft ground.

 The value of the Ultralight by Onepack is, in our opinion, nothing to scoff at!
-Retailing at around $40, it is comparable in price to the smaller Moon Lence (our winner for Best Buy on a Tight Budget), and the larger Coleman Quad and the Kijaro Dual Lock (larger, more traditional models).
+Retailing at around $40, it is comparable in price to the smaller Moon Lence (our winner for Best Buy on a Tight Budget), and the larger Kijaro Dual Lock (a larger, more traditional model).
 If what you see and what you've read here make you think the Onepack might have the right combination of features for your needs - compact but tall, firmly supportive but light - the price surely isn't a deterring factor.
-You could even purchase three or four of these chairs for the same price as the Helinox Chair One or the ALPS Mountaineering King Kong!
+You could even purchase three or four of these chairs for the same price as the Helinox Beach Chair, Chair One or the ALPS Mountaineering King Kong!

 — Maggie Brandenburg